mathewgomas-alfred/mathewgomas.io/reference_manual/dr_minw_debugger.rst

 .. note::

     The information on this page applies only to the Windows release of Krita.
+Usually, the %LOCALAPPDATA%\kritacrash.log log file will contain enough information for the developers to get an idea of why Krita crashed.
+Using the debug package is only needed when more precise information is needed.

 Using the Debug Package
 -----------------------